Internet-of-People/iop-location-based-network/README.md

     cd build
     cmake ..

-The steps afterwards are platform-dependent.
+The steps afterwards are more platform-dependent.
 E.g. CMake probably generates Visual Studio project files on Windows, so you have to run the Visual Studio C++ compiler.
 For Linux, a `Makefile` is generated, so you can just execute